hacks-guide/Guide-WiiU/docs/user-guide/aroma/sd-preparation.md

 1. **Extract** and copy the `wiiu` folder of the two newly downloaded *`.zip`* files to the root of your SD Card.
     - The two `wiiu` folders should be merged if not done automatically.
 1. Copy the `01_sigpatches.rpx` file to `/wiiu/environments/aroma/modules/setup` on your SD Card.
+1. Copy the `c2w_patcher.wps` file to `/wiiu/environments/aroma/plugins` on your SD Card.

 ?> If your computer asks you to overwrite existing files on your SD Card, you will need to click yes.